 The Audit Committee assists the Board of Directors in fulfilling its responsibilities for general oversight of the integrity of the Company's financial statements, the adequacy of the Company's system of internal controls, the Company's risk management, the Company's compliance with legal and regulatory requirements, the independent auditors' qualifications and independence, and the performance of the Company's independent auditors.
 The Audit Committee has sole authority over the selection of the Company's independent auditors and manages the Company's relationship with its independent auditors.
-The Audit Committee has the authority to obtain advice and assistance from outside legal, accounting or other advisors as the Audit Committee deems necessary to carry out its duties and receive appropriate funding, as determined by the Audit Committee, from the Company for such advice and assistance.
+The Audit Committee has the authority to obtain advice and assistance from outside legal, accounting or other advisors as the Audit Committee, from the Company for such advice and assistance.